labull/probabilistic_active_learning_GMM/README.md

 Issue reports and pull requests will not be attended.

-Please see the matlab folder in [this repository](https://github.com/labull/EngineeringPatternRecognition) for maintained versions and Python implementations.
+Please see the matlab folder in [this repository](https://github.com/labull/EngineeringPatternRecognition) for maintained versions (and Python).